CodeReviewDAO/dxd_codereview/Reviews/341 - Casper Ruby SDK/3 - Final/README.md

 # Documentation

 ### Code Documentation
-A commendable effort has been made to document the project code following the remarks made on this point in the review of milestone 2.
+A commendable effort has been made to document the project code following the remarks made on this point.
+In the review of milestone 2.
 The code is now overall well documented now and almost all critical functions designed for milestone 3 have acceptable code-level documentation.

 Requirement | Finding